KyleDickersonComposer/barry-book/README.md

 **Text Writing**: Add exercises, explanations, or educational content based on your understanding of Barry Harris's methods.
 This could include new exercises, scale maps, harmonic analysis, or pedagogical content.

-**LilyPond Contributions**: Work with the music notation files (`.ly` files) to add or correct musical notation, fix chord symbols, adjust formatting, or add new tunes.
+**LilyPond Contributions**: Work with the music notation files (`.lytex` files) to add or correct musical notation, fix chord symbols, adjust formatting, or add new tunes.

 ### How to Get Started